Ex-Russian spy Sergei Skripal allegedly poisoned: What to know

 Sergei Skripal, 66, and his 33-year-old daughter Yulia were found unconscious March 4 on a bench in a shopping mall in Salisbury, about 90 miles west of London.

+“It is an assault on U.K. sovereignty and any such use by a State party is a clear violation of the Chemical Weapons Convention and a breach of international law.
+It threatens the security of us all,” the statement read.

+The leaders then called on Russia to “live up to its responsibilities as a member of the UN Security Council to uphold international peace and security,” according to the statement.

-May, who added that the poisoning was a “reckless act” against Britain, gave Russia until midnight on March 13 to respond to the charges.
-When Moscow failed to respond, May expelled 23 Russian diplomats from the United Kingdom the following day.
+The statement comes after May gave Russia until midnight on March 13 to respond to the charges.
+When Moscow failed to respond, May expelled 23 Russian diplomats from the U.K.

 “All who have been identified as declared intelligence officers: they have just one week to leave,” May said.
 “This will be the single biggest expulsion for over 30 years and it will reflect the fact that this is not the first time the Russian state has acted against our country.”